IMGIITRoorkee/workshop2018/README.md

 * Frontend and backend validations for user signup
   * https://www.w3schools.com/php/php_form_validation.asp
   * https://www.w3schools.com/js/js_validation.asp
-* Show all the pastes of a particular user
-* Being able to edit a paste (Add authentication)
-* Make pastes public, private, and visible to certain users (Add flags)
 * Use sessions (https://www.w3schools.com/php/php_sessions.asp)
 * Use cookies (https://www.w3schools.com/php/php_cookies.asp)
-* Support pastebin code formatting (There are various code formatters available)
 * Provide an option to login with facebook, google and github (Find a way to do it)
 * Host your app somewhere so that people can see your app live in action and a lot more.